CONUS experiment: January 2021

 In 2020, The CONUS project published first results on CEνNS using 3.73 kg of active detector material after almost 70 days of effective measurement time with the reactor turned on and about 16 days with the reactor turned off.
 With these data the until now most precise upper limit for the existence of the CEνNS process in the fully coherent regime could be determined.
 This limit constitutes valuable information for basic neutrino research, since it allows one to test predictions for the strength of CEνNS in the standard model theory or in variations of it.
 The unique performance of the CONUS detectors with their very low energy thresholds, ultra-low background levels and long-term stability is highlighted in Ref.

 With additional data collected until and beyond the end of the reactor operation in late 2021, additional improvements of the data acquisition systems and a better understanding of the quenching factor in germanium, the sensitivity of the experiment is expected to improve significantly in the next few years.

 January 2025

-On January 9, 2025, a paper was published on the pre-print server Arχiv, announcing the possible first measurement of coherent elastic neutrino-nucleus scattering from reactor antineutrinos, which would be the first observation of the interaction in the full coherence regime.
-The paper only claims a statistical significance of 3.7σ (5σ is considered the standard for discovery in physics), and has not been peer-reviewed as of January 22, 2025.
+On January 9, 2025, a paper was published on the pre-print server ArXiv, announcing the possible first measurement of coherent elastic neutrino-nucleus scattering from reactor antineutrinos, which would be the first observation of the interaction in the full coherence regime.
+The paper claims a statistical significance of 3.7σ (5σ is considered the standard for discovery in physics) and was published in Nature after peer review.
+After 119 days of reactor on time, 395 ±106 events were detected, which is in agreement with the standard model prediction of 347 ± 59 events.